Be your best

 Making a difference: Ella

 Ella had her sights set on a career in exercise physiology until Occupational Therapy sparked her interest.
-The love for her role helps people to do the activities that are meaningful in their everyday lives.

 Read more here.